stenciljs/site/docs/guides/server-side-rendering.md

 };
 ```

 That's it!
-Your Nuxt application should now render a Declarative Shadow DOM on the server side
-which will get automatically hydrated once the Vue runtime initiates.
+Your Nuxt application should now render a Declarative Shadow DOM on the server side which will get automatically hydrated once the Vue runtime initiates.

 ## Limitations

-When server-side rendering Stencil components, there are a few potential pitfalls and limitatiobs
-you might encounter.
+When server-side rendering Stencil components, there are a few potential pitfalls and limitations you might encounter.
 To help you avoid these issues, here are some key tips and best practices.

 ### Performance

-By default Stencil server-side renders a component into a [Declarative Shadow DOM](https://web.dev/articles/declarative-shadow-dom),
-which includes all structural information and styles.
-While this ensures accurate rendering, it can
-significantly increase document size if not managed carefully.
+By default Stencil server-side renders a component into a [Declarative Shadow DOM](https://web.dev/articles/declarative-shadow-dom), which includes all structural information and styles.
+While this ensures accurate rendering, it can significantly increase document size if not managed carefully.

 For example, consider a button component: